carson0321/cowsay/README.md

 -rw-rw-r--  1 carson.wang carson.wang 14406 Feb 17 20:49 cowsay_3.03+dfsg2.orig.tar.gz
 ```

-`*.orig.tar.gz` file is a upstream source. `*.debian.tar.xz` file is a custom source with the Debian changes. `*.dsc` file is meta data.
-Now, we can get cowsay source code with 3.03+dfsg2-7 version, and begin entering the directory of its source code to implement requirements.
+It will generate some files.
+The `*.orig.tar.gz` file is a upstream source.
+The `*.debian.tar.xz` file is a custom source with the Debian changes.
+The `*.dsc` file is a meta data.
+Now, we obtain a source code of cowsay with 3.03+dfsg2-7 version, and begin entering into the directory of its source code to implement requirements.
 I write a simple script(`my_script.sh`) to generate related files automatically.
+When typing `bash my_script.sh`, it will be done.
 In the following, I will explain its purpose step by step.

 ```bash
 #!/bin/bash